isomorphic-typescript/ts-monorepo/README.md

+This is a tool which helps automate the config management of monorepos which use Yarn 2 for dependency management and TypeScript project references for incremental (only recompile files which changed) compilation of multiple packages.

-This is a tool which watches a configuration file named `ts-monorepo.json` which resides in the project root.
+The tool will watch a single configuration file named `ts-monorepo.json` which resides in the project root, and from this file, all the config files of the monorepo packages are derived.

 The file represents a centralized place to store [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) configuration details about all the npm packages within your typescript monorepo.
+DRY principle is followed by giving users a reusable and composable `templates` field where any number of templates which define config snippets can be defined and used/combined in different specific packages in the monorepo.
+This makes it easy to have a standard set of TypeScript strictness used in all projects while only needing to declare it once, a standard set of dependencies and typescript settings which can be used across all nodejs monorepo packages or web packages.
+Eventually it will become possible to have a cononical template for React Native / React XP / Electron development.

 # How do I use it?